+\begin{prop} There exist an $f_\ast$-invariant plane $P^{cs}$ and $R>0$ such that every leaf of $\tilde \cF^{cs}_{bran}$ (the lift of $\cF^{cs}_{bran}$) lies in the $R$-neighborhood of a plane parallel to $P^{cs}$.
 Moreover, one can choose $R$ such that one of the following conditions holds: \begin{itemize} \item[(i)] The projection of the plane $P^{cs}$ is dense in $\TT^3$ and the $R$-neighborhood of every leaf of $\tilde \cF^{cs}_{bran}$ contains a plane parallel to $P^{cs}$, or, \item[(ii)] The projection of $P^{cs}$ is a linear two-dimensional torus and there is a leaf of $\cF^{cs}_{bran}$ which is a two-dimensional torus homotopic to $p(P^{cs})$. \end{itemize} An analogous dichotomy holds for $\cF^{cu}_{bran}$. \end{prop}

 \dem We consider sufficiently small $\eps>0$ and the foliation $\cS_\eps$ given by Theorem \ref{TeoBuragoIvanov}.